tannerdsilva/SwiftSlash/README.md

 let zfsDatasetsCommand:Command = Command(bash:"zfs list -t dataset")

-//pass the command structure to a new ProcessInterface. in this example, stdout will be parsed into lines with the lf byte, and stderr will be unparsed (raw data will be passed into the stream) let zfsProcessInterface = ProcessInterface(command:zfsDatasetsCommand, stdoutParseMode:.lf, stderrParseMode:.immediate)
+//pass the command structure to a new ProcessInterface. in this example, stdout will be parsed into lines with the lf byte, and stderr will be unparsed (raw data will be passed into the stream) let zfsProcessInterface = ProcessInterface(command:zfsDatasetsCommand, stdout:.active(.lf), stderrParseMode:.active(.unparsedRaw))

-//launch the process. if any data needs to be passed into stdin upon launch, it can be passed into the launch() function let outputStreams = try await zfsProcessInterface.launch()
+//launch the process. if you are running many concurrent processes (using most of the available resources), this is where your process will be queued until there are enough resources to support the launched process. let outputStreams = try await zfsProcessInterface.launch()

-//handle lines of stdout as they come in var datasetLines = [Data]() for await outputLine in outputStreams.stdout {
+//handle lines of stdout as they come in var datasetLines = [Data]() for await outputLine in await zfsProcessInterface.stdout {
 	print("dataset found: \( String(data:outputLine, encoding:.utf8) )")
 	datasetLines += outputLine
 }

-//build the blob of stderr data if any was passed var stderrBlob = Data() for await stderrChunk in outputStreams.stderr {
+//build the blob of stderr data if any was passed var stderrBlob = Data() for await stderrChunk in await zfsProcessInterface.stderr {
 	print("\(stderrChunk.count) bytes were sent through stderr")
 	stderrBlob += stderrChunk
 }